 Everything you need to plan your trip in a single digital guide.

-If you’re dreaming of an adventurous bicycle journey of any kind, and you’re trying to put that dream into action, this ebook will tell you exactly how to do so.
+If you’re dreaming of a bicycle adventure of any kind, and you’re trying to put that dream into action, this book will tell you exactly what you need to do to make it happen.

 It doesn’t matter where you want to go, or for how long.
-It doesn’t matter what kind of bike you ride – you might not even have one.
+It doesn’t matter what kind of bike you ride.
+It doesn’t matter if you call it “cycle touring”, “bikepacking”, or any other name.
 The fundamentals are the same.
 It’s just the details that differ.

 I remember ‘discovering’ cycle touring.
 It was 2006, and I was browsing a bookshop in Edinburgh when I noticed a title called The Adventure Cycle Touring Handbook.
 I bought it on a whim and spent the afternoon under a tree devouring its contents.
 By the end of the day I’d decided to try and cycle round the world.

 Then I started Googling.
 This one mistake cost me a year.
-For all the fine detail and information in that book, it didn’t reassure me that adventure cycling was actually really simple.
+For all the fine detail and information in that book, it didn’t reassure me that bicycle adventures were actually really simple.

 This was in contrast to all the conflicting information I found on the web.
 Nobody agreed on anything, and everyone claimed to know best.